tigerkaplan/readme_generator/output/README.md

 ## Usage
 This project can be used The project allows that to create a readme.md file as professionally as well as not spending long time for projects.
 ## Installation
-Install readme_generator with this project locally, firstly clone the repository to your local machine and install npm   ``` npm install ```
+Install readme_generator with this project locally, firstly clone the repository and run the following command…   ``` npm install ```
 ## Contributors
 Contributions are always welcome!
 ## Tests